Succession – Opportunity and Risk

 Succession is a sleeping giant that is about to awake and which many business owners do not even recognise will impact them directly.

 Succession planning applies the day you think about commencing a business and continues throughout its life.
-The year 2020 is a critical tipping point for succession and may well see many owners realize or lose the wealth they have sought to build over their lifetime.
+The year 2020 is a critical tipping point for succession and may well see many owners realise or lose the wealth they have sought to build over their lifetime.

-In 2020, the baby boomers generation (those born between 1946 and 1964) will be aged between 56 and 74 years of age with the weighing heavily towards the older end of the scale.
+In 2020, the baby boomers generation (those born between 1946 and 1964) will be aged between 56 and 74 years of age with the weighting heavily towards the older end of the scale.
 The outcome will most likely be that by 2020 a significant number of baby boomers will have or will be in the process of transferring ownership of their business.
 In Australia, the estimated value of these businesses is around $3.5 trillion.